hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 721

 You see those with sickness in their hearts rushing to them, saying, “We fear a misfortune may strike us.”
-Perhaps Allah will bring about victory or some other decision from Himself, then they will regret for what they kept hidden in their hearts.
+Perhaps Allah will bring about victory or some other decision from Himself, then they will regret what they kept hidden in their hearts.

 # 722